lovehoperelief.com

 📜 The Prophet ﷺ said:

-“Charity extinguishes sin just as water extinguishes fire.”
+“Sadaqah extinguishes sin just as water extinguishes fire.”

 (Tirmidhi, 614)

-Types of Charity in Islam
+Types of Sadaqah in Islam

-Zakat (Obligatory Charity)
+1. Zakat (Obligatory Sadaqah)

 Every eligible Muslim must give 2.5% of their savings annually to those in need.
-Zakat is a means of purification, both of wealth and the soul. -
+Zakat is a means of purification, both of wealth and the soul.

-Sadaqah (Voluntary Charity)
+2. Sadaqah (Voluntary Sadaqah)

 This includes any act of kindness done for the sake of Allah—giving money, offering food, helping the sick, or even a smile.